microsoft/BackupDwToBlob/README.md

 ### Azure Key Vault

-Azure Key Vault (AKV) is used to secure sensitive information for the complete backup process, and maybe I did go a little overboard with adding control database and server name to the Key Vault, but once you have a pattern established you follow it to it's path of completion!
+Azure Key Vault (AKV) is used to secure sensitive information for the complete backup process, and maybe I did go a little overboard with adding control database and server name to the Key Vault, but once you have a pattern established you follow it to the end!

-1. Add the MSI for ADF to your Key Vault as a Contributor.
+1. Add the MSI for ADF to your Key Vault as a Managed Applications Reader.
 2. Add the required secrets
    * BackupBlobStorageLocation
    * BackupDatabaseScopedCredentials